Michael Seto/Business Insider

 3. Make sure you’re posting enough, but not too much.

 How often should you post on Facebook?
 This is widely debated, as some think you need to post multiple times per day to be noticed by fans, while others think once a day is just fine.
 Bottom line is, you know your audience best, so you should gauge by how often they interact.
-Take a look at your fan count as well, as your posting cadence can affect who will ‘unlike’ your page at any given moment.
+You may also want to make sure that you delete Facebook pages that no longer provide content your audience is interested in or exist as rogue brand pages.
+Take a look at your aggregate fan count as well, as your posting cadence can affect who will ‘unlike’ your page at any given moment.
 If you notice a trend, it may be time to change how often you post.

 When looking at your post insights; however, make sure that you also…